National Party (South Africa): Hendrik Verwoerd

 On 5 October 1960, 90.5% of the White electorate turned out to vote on the issue.
 850,458 (52%) voted in favour of a republic, while 775,878 were against it.
 The Cape, Orange Free State and Transvaal were all in favour; Natal, a mainly English-speaking province, was not.
 It was a narrow victory for the republicans.
 However, a considerable number of Afrikaners did vote against the measure.
 The few Blacks, Indians and Coloureds allowed to vote were decidedly against the measure.

-English-speakers who voted for a republic had done so on condition that their cultural heritage be safeguarded.
+English speakers who voted for a republic had done so on the condition that their cultural heritage be safeguarded.
 Many had associated a republic with the survival of the White South Africans.
-Macmillan's speech had illustrated that the British government was no longer prepared to stand by South Africa's racist policies.
+Macmillan's speech illustrated that the British government was no longer prepared to stand by South Africa's racist policies.
 Nevertheless, the referendum was a significant victory for Afrikaner nationalism as British political and cultural influence waned in South Africa.

 However, one question remained after the referendum: would South Africa become a republic outside the Commonwealth (the outcome favoured by the most Afrikaner nationalists)?
-Withdrawal from the Commonwealth would likely alienate English-speakers and damage relations with many other countries.
+Withdrawal from the Commonwealth would likely alienate English speakers and damage relations with many other countries.
 Former British colonies such as India, Pakistan and Ghana were all republics within the Commonwealth, and Verwoerd announced that South Africa would follow suit "if possible".

-In January 1961, Verwoerd's government brought forth legislation to transform the Union of South Africa into the Republic of South Africa.
+In January 1961, Verwoerd's government enacted legislation to transform the Union of South Africa into the Republic of South Africa.
 The constitution was finalised in April.
 It merged the authority of the British Crown and Governor-General into a new post, State President of South Africa.
-The State President would have rather little political power, serving more as the ceremonial head of state.
+The State President would have relatively little political power, serving more as the ceremonial head of state.
 The political power was to lie with the Prime Minister (head of government).
-The Republic of South Africa would also have its own monetary system, employing Rand and Cents.
+The Republic of South Africa would also have its monetary system, employing Rand and Cents.

 In March 1961, Verwoerd visited the 1961 Commonwealth Prime Ministers' Conference in London to discuss South Africa becoming a republic within the Commonwealth, presenting the Republic of South Africa's application for a renewal of its membership to the Commonwealth.
-The Commonwealth had earlier declined to predict how republican status would affect South Africa's membership, it did not want to be seen to be meddling in its members' domestic affairs.
+The Commonwealth had earlier declined to predict how republican status would affect South Africa's membership; it did not want to be seen meddling in its members' domestic affairs.
 However, many of the Conference's affiliates (prominent among them the Afro-Asia group and Canadian Prime Minister John Diefenbaker) attacked South Africa's racial policies and rebuffed Verwoerd's application; they would go to any lengths to expel South Africa from the Commonwealth.
-In the UK, numerous anti-apartheid movements were also campaigning for South Africa's exclusion.
-Some member countries warned that, unless South Africa was expelled, they would themselves pull out of the organisation.
-Verwoerd disregarded the censure, arguing that his Commonwealth cohorts had no right to question and criticise the domestic affairs of his country.
+Numerous anti-apartheid movements also campaigned for South Africa's exclusion from the UK.
+Some member countries warned that they would pull out of the organisation unless South Africa were expelled.
+Verwoerd disregarded the censure, arguing that his Commonwealth cohorts had no right to question and criticise his country's domestic affairs.
 On this issue, he even had the support of his parliamentary opposition.